Bernard Kerik: Law enforcement

 From December 1981 to October 1982 and then July 1984 to July 1986, Kerik worked at the Passaic County sheriff's office, in New Jersey.
-He served as the department's training officer and commander of the special weapons and operations, and ultimately chief and warden of the Passaic County jail.
+He served as the department's training officer and commander of special weapons and operations, and ultimately chief and warden of the Passaic County jail.

 Kerik worked from 1982 to 1984 as chief of investigations for the security division of the King Faisal Specialist Hospital in Riyadh, Saudi Arabia.
 Six members of the hospital security staff, including Kerik, were fired and deported after an investigation in 1984 by the Saudi secret police.
 In his autobiography, Kerik wrote that he was expelled after a physical altercation with a Saudi secret police interrogator.

-However, in 2004, after his nomination as Secretary of Homeland Security, nine former employees of the hospital told The Washington Post that Kerik worked with a hospital administrator to surveil people's private affairs, leading to a scandal partly based on Feteih's use of "the institution's security staff to track the private lives of several women with whom he was romantically involved, and men who came in contact with them."
+However, in 2004, after his nomination as Secretary of Homeland Security, nine former employees of the hospital told The Washington Post that Kerik worked with a hospital administrator (Nizar Feteih) to surveil people's private affairs, leading to a scandal partly based on Feteih's use of "the institution's security staff to track the private lives of several women with whom he was romantically involved, and men who came in contact with them."
+Kerik and Feteih (among others) were fired and Kerik deported.